slisznia/pcos/README.md

 ### The Data Block segment

-Finally we arrive at the last segment type of the PCOS message — the Data Block segment.
-All message data, such as transaction and account information, must reside in a data block.
+Finally we arrive at the last and optional segment of the PCOS message — the Data Block segment.
+All user data, such as transaction or account information, must reside in a Data Block.

 A message may have zero or more data blocks and each data block may have a unique composition of user-defined or primitive types.

-All PCOS messages have their data blocks defined in this SDK and are guaranteed to stay binary compatible in the foreseeable future.

 ### Minimum PCOS message

-Putting all this together, let’s describe an absolute minimum PCOS message that we can encounter:
+Putting all this together, let's describe an absolute minimum PCOS message that we can encounter:

 ```
 type pcos_message